farisachugthai/viconf/README.md

   [en.utf-8.add](./.config/nvim/spell/en.utf-8.add)

-- Multiple colorschemes that support xterm-256 or 24 bit terminals including Solarized, Jellybeans, Gruvbox and Monokai..
+- Multiple colorschemes that support xterm-256 or 24 bit terminals including Solarized, Jellybeans, Gruvbox and Monokai.
   - An explanation of how to work with colorschemes is given at the [README](./.config/nvim/colors/README.rst)